Class III skeletal malocclusion

 What is a class III bite…???

 Class III malocclusion is referred to forwardly protruding lower jaw causing it to overlap the upper jaw.
-Dental classIII bite is the overlapping of the dentition alone while when the lower jaw itself is protruding than the upper jaw it is reffered as classIII skeletal malocclusion.
+The dental classIII bite is the overlapping of the dentition alone while when the lower jaw itself is protruding than the upper jaw it is referred to as classIII skeletal malocclusion.
+Class III is where the lower first molar is anterior (or more towards the front of the mouth) than the upper first molar.
+In this abnormal relationship, the lower teeth and jaw project further forward than the upper teeth and jaws.

 What are the causes…???

-- Differences in the size of upper and lower jaw
+- Differences in the size of the upper and lower jaw

 - Differences in the size of tooth and jaw